stephanieleroux/ABL4SI/myjournal.md

 # My journal

+## 2023-07-25
+* Got infos for NANUK4 config from LB.

 ## 2023-07-21/24
 * Re-do tests with ORCA2.
-Objectives are to set version to 4.2.1 and to try the forcing files from GS.
+Set version to 4.2.1 and try with the forcing files from GS.
+Still not sure how to use surface pressure gradient file thought.

 ## 2023-05-31
 * Emails with GS.
 Got forcing files.
 Additional info about how these forcing files are made.